KunkelAlexander/kunkelalexander.github.io/_posts/2025-09-28-computers-learning-bomberman-deep-q.md

 In this post, we trained a DQN algorithm with a convolutional neural network to play a Bomberman clone.
 The approach proved effective: the final agent outperformed the tabular Q-agent developed earlier, and it did so without heavy reliance on handcrafted features.
 Training this agent was more complex than training the tabular Q-agent, but in my view the solution is far more elegant.

-Looking ahead, I’d like to refine the state encoding—for example, by stacking multiple frames to provide temporal context—and also explore how well the agent can learn directly from raw RGB image input.
+Looking ahead, I’d like to refine the state encoding - for example, by stacking multiple frames to provide temporal context - and also explore how well the agent can learn directly from raw RGB image input.